 A comprehensive examination must be passed by all graduate students to obtain a Masters degree in the Department of Communication Studies.
 All exams occur during spring semester.

 What Is the Comprehensive Exam?
 The exams are one means the department uses to assess your knowledge and skills related to communication studies.
 The exam will cover two areas in your graduate program: communication theories and research methods.
 The exam requires you to write for two hours on each area for a total of four hours.

 What Are the Logistics Involved?
 You will write your comprehensive exam in a computer lab assigned by the department.
 The computer platform used for writing comprehensive exams is a PC.
 The departmental office will provide you with a computer disk to save your work.
 You will be asked to present materials to be used during the exam to the department office staff before you begin writing.

 How Will I Be Notified of the Results?
 After you complete the exam, the responses are forwarded to the faculty for review.
-You will be notified of the results within two weeks of the last day comprehensive exams can be completed for the semester.
+You will be notified of the results via email.
 Therefore, you can expect results back approximately two weeks after you write the exam.